Ichimoku cloud analysis: EUR/USD, AUD/USD, NZD/USD

 EUR/USD, “Euro vs US Dollar”

-EURUSD is trading at 1.1718; the instrument is moving below Ichimoku Cloud, thus indicating a descending tendency.
-The markets could indicate that the price may test the cloud’s downside border at 1.1730 and then resume moving downwards to reach 1.1595.
+EURUSD is trading at 1.1682; the instrument is moving below Ichimoku Cloud, thus indicating a descending tendency.
+The markets could indicate that the price may test the cloud’s downside border at 1.1705 and then resume moving downwards to reach 1.1565.
 Another signal in favor of a further downtrend will be a rebound from the descending channel’s upside border.
-However, the bearish scenario may no longer be valid if the price breaks the cloud’s upside border and fixes above 1.1805.
-In this case, the pair may continue growing towards 1.1905.
-To confirm further decline, the asset must break the downside border of the Triangle pattern and fix below 1.1680.
+However, the bearish scenario may no longer be valid if the price breaks the cloud’s upside border and fixes above 1.1785.
+In this case, the pair may continue growing towards 1.1875.

 AUD/USD, “Australian Dollar vs US Dollar”

-AUDUSD is trading at 0.7280; the instrument is moving inside Ichimoku Cloud, thus indicating a sideways tendency.
-The markets could indicate that the price may test the cloud’s upside border at 0.7290 and then resume moving downwards to reach 0.7115.
+AUDUSD is trading at 0.7254; the instrument is moving below Ichimoku Cloud, thus indicating a descending tendency.
+The markets could indicate that the price may test the cloud’s downside border at 0.7265 and then resume moving downwards to reach 0.7105.
 Another signal in favor of a further downtrend will be a rebound from the descending channel’s upside border.
-However, the bearish scenario may no longer be valid if the price breaks the cloud’s upside border and fixes above 0.7350.
-In this case, the pair may continue growing towards 0.7445.
+However, the bearish scenario may no longer be valid if the price breaks the cloud’s upside border and fixes above 0.7345.
+In this case, the pair may continue growing towards 0.7435.
+To confirm further decline, the asset must break the downside border of the Triangle pattern and fix below 0.7185.

 NZD/USD, “New Zealand Dollar vs US Dollar”